Advection selects pattern in multistable emulsions of active droplets: Acknowledgements

-\textit{Acknowledgements}---We thank Noah Ziethen and Riccardo Rossetto for helpful discussions.
+We thank Noah Ziethen and Riccardo Rossetto for helpful discussions.
 We gratefully acknowledge funding from the Max Planck Society and the European Research Council (ERC, EmulSim, 101044662).
 S. K. acknowledges funding through a fellowship of the IMPRS for Physics of Biological and Complex Systems.
-S. K. acknowledges support by the study program “Biological Physics” of the Elite Network of Bavaria.
+S. K. acknowledges support by the study program “Biological Physics” of the Elitenetzwerk Bayern.

 \onecolumngrid

 \thefigure{S\arabic{figure}}